OpenCouncilData/ocd-standards/README.md

 1. As few required fields as possible.
 2. Standards are for **transforming** already-collected data.
 Standards for **collecting** data is as harder problem.
 3. The simplest transformation is simply renaming a field, so let's do that.
+4. Field names must be 10 characters or fewer, due to Shapefile attribute limitations.

 ### General guidelines